idemeum/docs-idemeum/docs-source/overview/flowcomparison.md

-# Login Flows Comparison Matrix
+# Login flows comparison table

 In previous sections we reviewed **one-click**, **biometric**, and **idemeum app** login flows in detail.
 Let's take a look at the comparison table that will help you choose what login flow is best suited for your user experience and technical requirements.